philip-brohan/offline_assimilation/docs/index.rst

 .. warning::

-   This document is only half finished.
+   This document is still under construction.

 .. toctree::
    :titlesonly: